George Zaharias: Background

 In 1938, Zaharias met Babe Didrikson, a talented athlete best known as a golfer, at a charity golf event; the promoter had matched the wrestler, the golfer, and a minister in a threesome as a gag.
 Zaharias and Didrikson married later that year, and Zaharias quit wrestling in order to manage his wife's career.
 He promoted wrestlers and ran a cigar store in Denver.
 As Babe's career soared, he managed a tailoring shop, a women's sports clothier in Beverly Hills, California, and a golf course in Florida, where the couple retired.

-In 1975, Alex Karras portrayed George Zaharias in the TV movie Babe, (opposite his future wife, actress Susan Clark), which told the story of Didrikson, who won two gold medals in track and field at the 1932 Olympics and returned to become a champion golfer, her battles to be accepted as a woman in a man's sports world, and her fight against cancer.

-Zaharias also did some part-time acting.
+He also did some part-time acting.

 The Zahariases had no children and were rebuffed by authorities when they sought to adopt.
+After Babe's death he married actress Betty Burgess in January 1960 in Las Vegas.
+In Feb.
+28, 1981 he married Harriet Apostolos, one of Babe's nurses, until his death.
 He died in Tampa, Florida, having outlived Babe by 28 years.

-He married actress Betty Burgess in January 1960 in Las Vegas.
-He married one of Babe's nurses several years before his death.
+Popular Culture

+In 1975, Alex Karras portrayed George Zaharias in the TV movie Babe, (opposite his future wife, actress Susan Clark), which told the story of Didrikson, who won two gold medals in track and field at the 1932 Olympics and returned to become a champion golfer, her battles to be accepted as a woman in a man's sports world, and her fight against cancer.